timofeysie/nextjs-markdown-blog/writings/testing-ngrx.md

 this.store.dispatch(increment());
 ```

 Also, these tests for the reducers are in the counter component tests.
 Should these tests be moved to the store directory?
 I think the component tests might want to do something like snapshot testing.
-Is that done in Angular.
+Is that done in Angular?
+It becoming standard in the React world.